drormeir/BananaCollectorRL/README.md

 # Usage
-The jupyter notebook `Navigation_Test.ipynb` imports all necessary dependencies and the python files of this project.
+The Jupyter notebook `Navigation_Test.ipynb` imports all necessary dependencies and the python files of this project.

 # Report
 A detailed report describing the learning algorithm, along with ideas for future work can be found in `report.md`